acemod/ACE3/documentation/feature/medical-system.md

 While a unit is bleeding however, the blood volume decreases which will result in a change of vitals.
 Depending on the factors such as current blood volume, the blood loss rate, medication used, the blood pressure will start to drop.
 To counter this drop, also based upon the previously mentioned factors and others, the heart rate will adjust accordingly to attempt to keep blood pressure at safe levels.
 This means that for any patient it is required to keep an eye on the vitals.
 This is done through the interaction system by selecting check pulse or blood pressure on either the arms or head.

 #### 3.1.3 Medication
 To stabalize the vitals and to counter for example pain, a player/medic can use medication.
-All medications weights the same: 50 grams.
 Advanced medical has 3 different medications available:
 * Atropine
 * Morphine
 * Epinephrine